sporto/elm-tutorial/effects/startapp_with_effects.md

 #### view

 Same view as we had in the __Effects__ chapter.
 This view renders a "Refresh" button and the provided message.
-When the "Refresh" button is clicked we send the `Refresh` action to __StartApp__.
+When the "Refresh" button is clicked we send the `Refresh` action to an address provided by __StartApp__.

+#### httpTask and refreshFx

+These two create an http task and wrap it into an `Effects`.
+When the effects are ran we will send the `OnRefresh` action.
+For more details on this code see the previous chapter.